DEFRA/dst-guides/process/workflows.md

 - **Develop** is the main branch the developers work from.
 It represents the current version of the code, including new features we’ve completed but not yet released

-- A **Feature** branch is started each time we want to add or update a feature in the code.
+- A **Feature** branch is started each time we want to add to, update or fix something in the code.
 We branch off Develop when creating the feature, and once complete merge it back into Develop

 - Once we have a set of features we want to put live, we create a **Release** branch.
 Last minute fixes and tidying up is done on this branch and then it is merged into Master (put live) and back into Develop